Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 We had arrived quite late, they (Gail) seemed pleased to see us.
 Despite it being a party ‘a stay behind’ it was still a pub not a club.
 Those days normal Saturday pub licensing hours were an 11.00pm finish.
 We had arrived after 12.00 and things had already started to wind down.

 No Pen.
 No paper.
-Twatted.
+And Twatted.

 What could possibly go wrong?

 We were pretty puddled by then.
 We had hit it hard, determined to drink ALL of Jeff’s first weeks wages.
-I can’t remember how and when we got home, other than it was early Sunday morning, 3.00am)?
+I can’t remember how and when we got home, other than it was early Sunday morning, 3.00am?

 I woke about 1.00-2.00pm and rang Jeff immediately.

-I called her Sunday afternoon.
+I called her late Sunday afternoon.
+It was her.

 44 years on, today, 7th May 2021, the rest, as they say, is history?